 Before Stefan could stop her, Megaera turned away and vaulted through the gate.
 He saw her land on the floor, orient herself, and run off.
 He knew he should go and warn his master.
 Varanor would sense something wrong if anything happened to him, but would he know where he’d gone?
 Regardless, he quickly decided he could not leave Megaera to stumble into a trap.
 He hefted the Dragonclaw and, cursing under his breath, went after her.

 No sooner had he passed the gate than the light from the beach began to fade.
 He turned just in time to see it iris down to a point within a tall mirror and then wink out.
 Afterimages of bright sand and water filmed his vision and for seconds he was blind.
 Then a forest of widely spaced obsidian columns loomed around him.
 High up on each hung an oil lamp, its fitful light reflecting from dozens of surfaces.
-He looked the way Megaera had gone but could neither see nor hear her.
+He looked in the direction Megaera had gone but could neither see nor hear her.
 He padded along cautiously.
 At the base of each column stood a marble statue: a mother held a sleeping infant; a succubus or angel hung her head in shame or grief between her folded bat wings.
 As he passed a hooded figure in a cloak, it turned up a face pale as milk, eyes a glinting a faint red.

 “Lux!” he shouted, and hefted the Dragonclaw.
 The weapon flared, and the vampire melted away across the hall like wind-blown smoke.
 He glimpsed Megaera far up ahead and ran toward her.
 She had come up short.
 A dark shadow blocked her path, and she had raised Bugclaw high overhead.